gmtmcd/Level-4-Individual-Project/src/readme.md

 # Readme

 The GradReflect project code builds an iOS app on either the simulator or a connected iOS mobile device.

-The app take the user to a home page with
+The structure of the code is as follows:

 ### Model
 The model classes within SwiftUI are used as a data container that define a structure that will be written to and fetched from.